How to make leash sleeves

 I played with the following which you might want to be aware of, try it yourself:

-There's also Fairfield Project Fleece batting which is very easy to find like "Low Loft," sold at Walmart.
+There's also Fairfield Project Fleece batting which is very easy to find, sold at Walmart.
 It's a little more soft/fluffy (loftier) than 988.
 Warm Company Soft & Bright batting is no-loft like 988, but a little heavier somehow, adds more substance than 988.
 I used these before I discovered stabilizer.
 They gave some rigidity without loft.
 But, it was never right.

-It's good to mix and match these different things to see how it comes out.
-I've ended up where: 926 is the right stabilizer for the fabric I use.
-"Low Loft" with Pellon 50 or 40 edge strips is right.
-Or, "Featherweight" with Pellon 50 strips.
-Or, "Lightweight" with no edge strips, or maybe Pellon 40 edge strips.
+It's good to mix & match these different materials to see how it comes out.
+I've ended up where 926 is the right stabilizer for the fabric I use.
+That + "Low Loft" + Pellon 50 or 40 edge strips is right.
+Or, "Featherweight" + 926 + 50 strips.
+Or, "Lightweight" + 926 with no strips, or maybe Pellon 40 edge strips.
 I make my sleeves in that realm of materials.
 But, again, it depends on your fabric.
-Depending on the rear fabric I use, I chose one of those variations.
-Thinner fabric goes better with "Low Loft" and 50 strips, or even "Lightweight" and no strips (or 40 strips).
-Heavier fabric might be better with "Low Loft" and no strips, or "Lightweight" and no strips.
-Small differences like the weight of the rear fabric can make those variations better or worse.
+Depending on the rear fabric I use, I chose among those variations.
+Thinner fabric goes better with "Low Loft" + 926 + 50 strips, or even "Lightweight" + 926 + no strips (or 40 strips).
+Heavier fabric might be better with "Low Loft" + 50 + 40 strips, or "Lightweight" and nothing else.
+Small differences like the weight of the rear fabric can make those combinations better or worse.
+(Also consider the no-loft products too.
+988 with "Low Loft" can be a little like stabilizer.
+Add some 50 strips for the edges.
+But, I almost never use those anymore.
+If you play with all these, you'll get a feel for what each adds, when something might work.).

 Thread